 The AWS CLI looks for credentials and configuration settings in the following order:

-4. The CLI configuration file – typically located at ~/.aws/config on Linux, macOS, or Unix, or at C:UsersUSERNAME .awsconfig on Windows.
+AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN.~/.aws/credentials on Linux, macOS, or Unix, or at C:UsersUSERNAME .awscredentials on Windows.
+This file can contain multiple named profiles in addition to a default profile.~/.aws/config on Linux, macOS, or Unix, or at C:UsersUSERNAME .awsconfig on Windows.
 This file can contain a default profile, named profiles, and CLI specific configuration parameters for each.